cloudcheflabs/chango-private-docs/docs/user-guide/cred.md

-# Get Credential
+# Get Chango Credential

-To get credential, you need to create new role with proper privileges for credentials in most cases.
+To get Chango Credential, you need to create new role with proper privileges for credentials in most cases.

 Go to `Settings` -> `Security`.